 I have to be honest here when I was working a season I would crave the odd non greek cuisine just for a change.
 So most of the time I would go for Shanghai for an awesome Chinese.
 This is on the water front as well (pictured above).

-Top Things to Do In and Around Parga
+Top Things to See and Do Around Parga

 - Visit the near by Piso Krioneri Beach